bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Scheduling--setTimeout-and.md

 This schedules the execution of `func` as soon as possible.
 But the scheduler will invoke it only after the currently executing script is complete.

-So the function is scheduled to run “right after” the current script.
+So the function is scheduled to run "right after” the current script.

-For instance, this outputs “Hello”, then immediately “World”:
+For instance, this outputs "Hello”, then immediately "World”:

     setTimeout(() => alert("World"));

     alert("Hello");

-The first line “puts the call into calendar after 0ms”.
-But the scheduler will only “check the calendar” after the current script is complete, so `"Hello"` is first, and `"World"` – after it.
+The first line "puts the call into calendar after 0ms”.
+But the scheduler will only "check the calendar” after the current script is complete, so `"Hello"` is first, and `"World"` – after it.

 There are also advanced browser-related use cases of a zero-delay timeout, that we’ll discuss in the chapter info:event-loop.